Fair Isle Knitting workshop

 Fair Isle Knitting workshop – new dates

-I have planned three dates for my popular Fair Isle Knitting workshop in 2024.
+I have planned one more date for my popular Fair Isle Knitting workshop in 2024 and the first date for 2025.
 Let me tell you about this workshop.

 When does the Fair Isle Knitting workshop take place?